 But to determine the moment of critical mass, look at how fast the VR industry can close the delivery gap (the difference between what travelers collectively want versus what hosts collectively actually deliver).
 Closing this gap is synonymous with reaching our fullest potential.
 So what determines how fast it is done?

 Innovation, as we learned in this live workshop, is necessary for an emerging niche to prosper.
-And when it comes to our niche, the innovators that will determine our success are the ones who get to the market first, continually improve, and most importantly, are constantly looking to change the terms of the playing field.
+And when it comes to the vacation rental industry niche, the innovators that will determine our success are the ones who get to the market first, continually improve, and most importantly, are constantly looking to change the terms of the playing field.

-Because the vast majority of these individuals got into the VR business accidentally, the development of quality frameworks are not just helpful to facilitate growth: they are directly correlated with our collective wellbeing.
+Because the vast majority of these individuals got into the vacation rental business accidentally, the development of quality frameworks are not just helpful to facilitate growth: they are directly correlated with our collective wellbeing.

 "VR frameworks don't just facilitate growth: they're directly correlated with our collective well being"

-VRMB's own "Listing Site Independence" framework is a tremendous start: but the industry needs more, specifically in the areas of regulation and operations.
+VRMB's own "Listing Site Independence" framework is a tremendous start: but the vacation rental industry needs more, specifically in the areas of regulation and operations.

 Like in any new field, cultivating prototypes or individuals who have built their vacation rental business sustainably is key to perfecting the aforementioned frameworks.
 Once we have irrefutable frameworks and prototypes, we can clone and scale.
 But until we have these archetypes there is no blueprint for newcomers to follow.